topfunky/ruby-hmac/README.md

 * http://ruby-hmac.rubyforge.org

+== IMPORTANT: USE OpenSSL INSTEAD!

+The HMAC functionality included with OpenSSL is available from Ruby and is much faster.
+It's recommended that you use OpenSSL instead of this library.

+See the blog post on [OpenSSL vs. Ruby HMAC Benchmarks](http://blog.nathanielbibler.com/post/63031273/openssl-hmac-vs-ruby-hmac-benchmarks).

 == DESCRIPTION:

 This module provides common interface to HMAC functionality.
 HMAC is a kind of "Message Authentication Code" (MAC) algorithm whose standard is documented in RFC2104.
 Namely, a MAC provides a way to check the integrity of information transmitted over or stored in an unreliable medium, based on a secret key.